JayantUppal/Infinity/AlphaAI/Human-Activity-Recognition/README.md

 ## Solution

-I started from searching for some pre-trained models for action recognition and I found that PyTorch provided a few.
+I started by searching for some pre-trained models for action recognition and I found that PyTorch provided a few.
 I will be using the ResNet 3D PyTorch model.
 The ResNet 3D model that PyTorch provides is an 18 layers model.
 This model has been trained on the Kinetics-400 dataset.
 The Kinetics-400 dataset contains 400 classes of human actions and each class contains at least 400 clips.
-Each of these clips are around 10 seconds and they have been taken from YouTube videos.
-I will be using these pre-trained weights to recognize actions in our own videos.
+Each of these clips is around 10 seconds and they have been taken from YouTube videos.
+I will be using these pre-trained weights to recognize actions in our videos.

 ### How to use